 Trade Compliance Flash: United States Issues "Last Chance" Waiver of Iran Sanctions and Steps Up Sanctions Against Iranian Weapons Proliferators and Human Rights Abusers

-On Friday, January 12, 2018, President Donald Trump waived secondary sanctions against Iran for a further 120 days, providing a "last chance" for U.S. allies to agree to "fix the terrible flaws" of the Joint Comprehensive Plan of Action (JCPOA).
+On Friday, January 12, 2018, President Trump waived secondary sanctions against Iran for a further 120 days, providing a "last chance" for U.S. allies to agree to "fix the terrible flaws" of the Joint Comprehensive Plan of Action (JCPOA).
 In a statement issued by the White House regarding the waiver, the president also challenged Congress to pass acceptable Iran sanctions legislation.
 Simultaneously, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) announced the designation of 14 entities and individuals under existing executive orders that target human rights abuses, censorship, and proliferation of weapons of mass destruction (WMD).
 Friday's actions and statements have implications for the future of the JCPOA, the future of Iran sanctions more broadly, and the evolving compliance challenges that U.S. and non-U.S. companies face with respect to U.S. primary and secondary sanctions against Iran.

 The Future of the JCPOA and Multilateral Iran Sanctions